 Daily LifePosted: February 10, 2013

-In light of the fact that I am in my last year here, I thought I’d post a little something about my daily life.
+In light of the fact that I am in my last year here, I thought I’d post a little poem about my daily life.

 This is difficult for me to do,